GoogleCloudPlatform/datashare-toolkit/api/docs/CONFIGURATION.md

-# CDS API - Spot Service Configuration
+# DS API - Spot Service Configuration

 * [Overview](#overview)

 # Overview

-This documentation provides the details for the CDS API Spot Service Configuration.
-The CDS API Spot configuration contains the attributes required to validate and generate spot fulfillment requests for specific clients and applications consuming the API service.
+This documentation provides the details for the DS API Spot Service Configuration.
+The DS API Spot configuration contains the attributes required to validate and generate spot fulfillment requests for specific clients and applications consuming the API service.
 The configuration is a list of entities that includes the following attributes.
 You can view an example in the MLB examples config [here](../../examples/mlb/config/api/config.json).

-_Note_ The CDS API OpenAPI [spec](#documentation) currently only provides context about the CDS API Spot Service client requests
+_Note_ The DS API OpenAPI [spec](#documentation) currently only provides context about the DS API Spot Service client requests

 ### Project ID: